Concordium/concordium.github.io/source/mainnet/smart-contracts-v0/general/contract-module.rst

 instances and can export zero or more functions for updating the instance.

-Since a smart contract module can export functions for multiple different smart contracts, we associate the functions using a naming scheme:
+Since a smart contract module can export functions for multiple different smart contracts, associate the functions using a naming scheme:

 - ``init_<contract-name>``: The function for initializing a smart contract must start with ``init_`` followed by a name of the smart contract.
 The contract